 Colds are viral infections of the nose and throat.
 Colds can go on to involve the sinuses, ears, larynx (vocal cords), trachea and bronchi directly or through secondary effects.

-Colds are the most common type of respiratory infection; they are usually mild illnesses that naturally come to an end, only occasionally leading to further problems.
+Colds are the most common type of respiratory infection.
+They’re usually mild illnesses that naturally come to an end, only occasionally leading to further problems.

-Symptoms of a cold
+- Symptoms of the common cold